lilive/Freeplane-Jumper/README.md

 ---

 `[1]` Do the search in another thread to improve GUI reactivity
-`[1]` Option to center the map on the selected result as the results list is browsed with the arrow keys
-`[1]` Option to set the search string to the last one when the window open.
-Select this whole text in the text field, to make it be replaced as soon as the user type someting new.
 `[ ]` Decide what to do with filtered nodes: use them ? ignore them ? give the choice ?
 `[ ]` Give the focus to the help window when it opens.
-`[ ]` Update code comments (SNode)
+`[ ]` Update code comments
-`[ ]` Option to not search before N characters are typed
 `[ ]` Option to search entire words only
 `[ ]` Option to search only at the beginning of the words
 `[ ]` Option to order results by level
+`[?]` Option to not search before N characters are typed
 `[?]` Jump to next result and jump to previous result without opening the dialog.
 `[?]` Don't buffer node content (The plain text for each node is buffered to speed up the search.
 Do we really need it?)
 `[?]` Allow to search only in nodes with the same style than the currently selected node.
 Or provide a style selector.

 ---

+`[X]` Option to center the map on the selected result as the results list is browsed with the arrow keys
+`[X]` Option to set the search string to the last one when the window open.
+Select this whole text in the text field, to make it be replaced as soon as the user type someting new.
 `[X]` Make an addon (easier installation and possible translations)
 `[X]` Color chooser for details, note, attributes highlighting
 `[X]` Selected result background color option (different for core text and the rest)